 There was a small effort to look at the stratigraphic issue in Carr (2020), but it included only 7 adult specimens (Table 18), just a quarter of the number geologically correlated in Paul et al. (2022: Table 1 and Fig. 6 therein).
 That the stratigraphy was limited to simple lower, middle and upper was entirely acceptable, but even had the paper been designed to detect speciation patterns, so few correlations were far from sufficient to begin to properly test the competing species hypotheses.
 Carr did not examine the robustness, as is critical to the later Paul et al. (2022) study, of the maxilla, dentary, ilium, and humerus.
 This is difficult to understand because these parameters had been examined in Larson (2008) some of whose other characters were reexamined in Carr (2020), and have obvious potentially critical importance in multiple regards.
 Without this data species analysis is simply not practical.
-Femur stoutness was considered for only 4 large specimens, of which just 2 were geoplaced (Paul et al. (2022) has a dozen times more stratigraphically placed femurs) which is statistically useless.
+Femur stoutness was considered for only 4 large specimens, of which just 2 were geoplaced.
+Paul et al. (2022) has a dozen times more stratigraphically placed femurs) which is statistically useless.
 Same for just two tibias (problematic to use because the strength of the parallel fibula that bore part of the stress load of the middle limb is not taken into account), and there are no adult metatarsals.
 Nor did Carr look at the fine gradation of robustness as per Paul et al. (2022), it was only scored whether the femur ratio is above or below 2.27 (a value that is too low because BHI specimens are excluded, as result of the inclusion of those specimens the more correct dividing value is 2.4 in Paul et al. (2022)).
 What data is in Carr (2020) did not find is low lying graciles.
 In Carr (2020) the anterior dentary teeth were processed in a nonquantitative manner that is statistically inferior, and with a smaller sample both in total numbers and those that can be stratigraphically assessed than in Paul et al. (2022).
 While the Carr stratigraphic sample is much too small (in part because it excludes all private specimens) to be definitive, it does show all sampled graciles were high in the TT-zone.
 Not considered in Carr (2020) was the amount of variation in Tyrannosaurus compared to other dinosaurs, tyrannosaurids especially.
 That was entirely logical because Carr’s paper was not devised to examine the species question.